Virginia-Pennsylvania Boundary

 Source: ESRI, ArcGIS Online

-Later in 1754, Joshua Fry led the Virginia Regiment on a military expedition to the forks to protect the Virginians and establish an English presence at that strategic location.
-However, Fry died after falling off his horse and young George Washington assumed command of the Virginia Regiment.
-He led the colonial military expedition into major failure, both militarily and diplomatically.
+Joshua Fry was tasked to organize and lead a Virginia Regiment of Provincial Regulars on an expedition to the Ohio River, to establish an English presence at that strategic location.
+However, Fry died on May 31, 1774 after falling off his horse.
+George Washington, though young and without any formal military training or experience, assumed command of the regiment.
+He led the colonial military expedition into major failure, both military and diplomatic.

-Washington attacked a French unit encamped in a Pennsylvania valley (now called Jumonville Glen) away from Fort Duquesne.
-In the attack, the Virginians killed nearly all of the French, including their leader Joseph Coulon de Villiers de Jumonville.
-Washington retreated to Great Meadows and erected his own defensive "Fort Necessity" to repel the French military response.
+Washington attacked a French unit encamped in a Pennsylvania valley (now called Jumonville Glen) east of Fort Duquesne.
+The Virginians killed nearly all of the French, including their leader Joseph Coulon de Villiers de Jumonville.
+Washington retreated to Great Meadows and erected a defensive "Fort Necessity" to repel the French military response.

-It was a poor tactical decision to stop rather than to keep retreating.
-After the French and their Indian allies attacked the fort, Washington had to surrender it.
-As part of the surrender, he signed a document in French (a language he did not read...) that said he had assassinated de Jumonville.
+It was a poor tactical decision to stop rather than to keep retreating, and to build a fort at the chosen location.
+The French and their Indian allies attacked and Washington had to surrender.
+As part of the surrender, he signed a document in French (a language he did not read) that said he had assassinated de Jumonville.

-This incident helped to trigger the French and Indian War (or the Seven Years War, as it was known in Europe).
-The war was an imperial conflict that stretched from India to the Caribbean - and north to Canada.
+The incident at what became known as Jumonville Glen helped to trigger the French and Indian War - or the Seven Years War, as it was known in Europe.
+The war was an imperial conflict that stretched from India to the Caribbean, and north to Canada.

-In 1758, the British under John Forbes finally captured Fort Duquesne (and renamed it Fort Pitt).
-Much to the frustration of the Ohio Company and other land speculators in Virginia, Forbes' army in 1758 had been organized in Pennsylvania.
-His march westward across the colony established good roads that connected Philadelphia to the Ohio River and created a shorter, better road than the trail used by General Braddock on his expedition from Virginia.
-As Forbes reported back to London:9
+The British under John Forbes finally captured Fort Duquesne in 1758 and renamed it Fort Pitt.
+Much to the frustration of the Ohio Company and other land speculators in Virginia, Forbes' army in 1758 had been supplied from Philadelphia.
+His march westward from Carlisle across Pennsylvania established good roads that connected Philadelphia to the Ohio River.
+Forbes created a shorter, better road than the trail used by General Braddock on his expedition from Virginia.

 I am in hopes of finding a better way over the Alleganey Mountains, than that from Fort Cumberland which Gen. Braddock took, if so I shall shorten both my March, and my labour of cutting the road about 40 miles, which is a great consideration.